NiedziolkaMichal/track-adblock/README.md

 - An ability to delete account
 - An ability to reset forgotten password
 - An ability to get back to the installation files after leaving the page
-- Notify Cloudflare worker when service has expired
 - Privacy policy and terms of service
 - English translation
 - Separate "How it works" and "pricing" pages